facebookresearch/pytorch_GAN_zoo/README.md

 python train.py PGAN -c config_celeba_cropped.json
 ```

 And wait for a few days.
+Your checkpoints will be dumped in output_networks/default.

 ## Advanced guidelines